An area law for 2D frustration-free spin systems: Introduction

 In this work, we prove that the unique ground state of any \textit{frustration-free, locally gapped} 2D lattice spin system satisfies an area law scaling of entanglement entropy with respect to a vertical cut that partitions the system into left and right regions, see \Fig{fig:set-up}. \begin{theorem}[Informal] Consider a locally gapped, frustration-free Hamiltonian with geometrically local interactions in 2D and a unique ground state.
 The ground state entanglement entropy with respect to a vertical bipartition of length $n$ is at most $n^{1+O\left(\frac{1}{\mathrm{poly}{\log(n)}}\right)}$. \end{theorem}

 A frustration-free quantum spin system has the property that its ground state has minimal energy for each term in the Hamiltonian.
 Such a system is said to be locally gapped if there exists a positive constant that lower bounds the spectral gap of any subset of the local Hamiltonian terms.
-Using the techniques introduced in \cite{AradLVV17} and further developed in \cite{Abrahamsen2020}, Theorem \ref{thm:informalarea} readily extends to degenerate ground states.
-We believe that our techniques can be straightforwardly generalized to other bipartitions of the lattice.
-We note that a previous work \cite{BeaudrapOE10} established the area law for the special case of spin-$1/2$ frustration-free systems, using an exact characterization of the ground space from Ref.~\cite{bravyi2011efficient}.
-Area law is known to be false on general graphs \cite{aharonov2014local, AHS20}.
+We believe that our techniques readily generalized to rectangular bi-partitions on the lattice.
+This can then be used to prove area laws for other bi-partitions via appropriate tiling, including those featuring gapless edge excitations \cite{BachmannHN15}.
+Using the techniques introduced in \cite{AradLVV17} and further developed in \cite{Abrahamsen2020}, Theorem~\ref{thm:informalarea} readily extends to degenerate ground states.
+We note that a previous work~\cite{BeaudrapOE10} established the area law for the special case of spin-$1/2$ frustration-free systems, using an exact characterization of the ground space from \cRef{bravyi2011efficient}.
+The area law is known to be false on general graphs \cite{aharonov2014local, AHS20}.

 The proof of \Thm{thm:informalarea} is obtained via new insights in the approximation theory of quantum ground states.
 For a Hamiltonian with unique ground state $|\Omega\rangle$, an $\epsilon$-approximate ground state projector (AGSP) is an Hermitian operator $K$ such that $K|\Omega\rangle=|\Omega\rangle$ and $\|K-|\Omega\rangle\langle \Omega|\|\leq \epsilon$.
 In \cRef{AradLV12} it has been shown that an AGSP with small error $\epsilon$ and low entanglement with respect to a given bipartition of the lattice --- as measured by its Schmidt rank $\mathrm{SR}(K)$\footnote{The Schmidt rank $\SR(K)$ of an operator $K$ with respect to a bipartition of the system is the minimal number $R$ of tensor product operators $A_\alpha\otimes B_\alpha$ such that $K=\sum_{\alpha=1}^R A_\alpha\otimes B_\alpha$.} --- implies an upper bound on the entanglement of the ground state itself across the bipartition.
 In particular, \cRef{AradLV12} shows that if $\epsilon\cdot \mathrm{SR}(K)\leq 1/2$ then the entanglement of the ground state is at most $O(1)\cdot \mathrm{log(\mathrm{SR}(K))}$, see \Thm{thm:agsp} for a precise statement.
 In this way the study of entanglement in quantum ground states can be reduced to the study of entanglement in low-error AGSPs.